-2 Where and How to Grow
+Where and How to GrowContext

 The GGH is a dynamic and diverse area, and one of the fastest growing regions in North America.
-By 2041, this area is forecast to grow to 13.5 million people and 6.3 million jobs.
+By 2051, this area is forecast to grow to, at a minimum, 14.8 million people and 7.0 million jobs.
 The magnitude and pace of this growth necessitates a plan for building healthy and balanced communities and maintaining and improving our quality of life while adapting to the demographic shift underway.

-To better co-ordinate planning for growth across the region, this Plan provides population and employment forecasts for all upper- and single-tier municipalities in the GGH.
+To better co-ordinate planning for growth across the region, this Plan providespopulation and employment forecasts for all upper- and single-tier municipalities in the GGH.
 These growth forecasts are a foundational component of this Plan.
 They are to be reviewed in consultation with municipalities at least every five years.